julesjazz/grapefruitlab/content/print/pity-fear.md

 **Mia:**
 Ok so, according to this script — and I’m just skimming here, I didn’t have time to rehearse or anything… *[flipping through]* How do actors memorize all these lines?

 Whatever, I’ll just tell you what I know about Agraulos.
 Aglauros?
 Aglaulus?
 I don’t know how you say it.
 Different translations just swap out letters… It means *Country Woman*, I think.
-Agraulos… like Agriculture, I guess?
-Or maybe *Clear Water?*
+Agraulos… like Agriculture?
+Or maybe *Clear Water*?

 I’ve been trying to write about her since… 2010?
 But I’m not sure how she fits in here.
 I grew up on a farm.
 Are we going for a *country woman* connection?
 But she’s from Athens, the eldest daughter of the king — a princess, not a farm girl!
 She’s one of three “virgin sisters”.

 I don’t know why that’s important?
 Virginity isn’t even… Like, I get that some things *are sex*, and some things *are not sex*.
 But then there’s all this stuff with like hands and… *[various gestures]*

 Anyway, these three sisters, they’re all just *dripping* with water names.
 Agraulos, *clear water*.
 And then her younger sister — middle sister — Pandrosas, *all-dewy*.
 And the youngest is called Herse — Herse?
-Herse? — I’ll have to look up how all these names are pronounced — Herse just means *the dew*.
+Herse?
+Herse just means *the dew*.
 Clear water, all dewey, the dew.

 There’s also a butterfly common to the southern states, Texas and Florida.
 It’s called the *gulf fritillary*, or the *passion butterfly*, or (get this) *Agraulis vanillae*.
 I can’t find anything about how it got that name, but they’re beautiful creatures.
-Form a sort of shell, where they become *gelatinous* — *clear water, maybe? —* and eventually emerge with long narrow wings.
+Form a sort of shell, where they become *gelatinous* — *clear water, maybe?* — and eventually emerge with long narrow wings.
 Deep orange, with spots of black — like dew on wet ink…

 For context, this is all Greek mythology, which predates Greece — and then, it’s also Roman?
 Because the Romans come along, and just, like… take all the same stories.
 The same people.
 Give them new names, a new context… It’s a whole different language.
 Is it still the same story if you take out all the words, and put in new words?
 I guess that’s just translation, right?
 But what’s the story, if it’s not the words?

 So Agraulos shows up in a bunch of these myths, but she’s always a bit part.
 She just appears here and there, to fill in some plot holes.
 And then… she dies.
 Every time.
 Over and over.
-Like, oh my god, they killed Agraulos again!

-**Josie:**
-You bastards!

-**Mia:**
-I mean, sure, it’s fiction, right?
+I mean, it’s fiction, right?
 So she can die as often as she needs to.
 But she’s supposed to be the same person every time — same parents and siblings, same name.
-Is that all it takes to be the same person?
+Is that what it means to be the same person?
 I’ve had several names.

 It’s just… None of her stories actually *fit together*!
 Like she’s only there so that she can be killed?
 Some kind of… tragic utility player?
 I think that’s a sports thing.
 Like she can play in the outfield, but then she’s a linebacker, and then… I don’t know sports.
 I guess, either way she’s gonna die?

-One time she’s thrown from the cliffs, a villain; or jumps from the Acropolis, a martyr; or she’s turned to stone by a god; or driven to suicide by the furries.
+One time she’s thrown from the cliffs, a villain; or she’s turned to stone by a god; or she jumps from the Acropolis, a martyr; or she's driven to suicide by the furries.
 (Furies?
 Furies!)

 Sorry, content warnings, I guess.
 For suicide, and other tragic… This is a tragedy.
-Also, probably, sexual violence, because it’s Greek… What do they call it in movies? *Language, Violence,* and *Thematic Elements.* I don’t know what that is, *Thematic Elements*.
+Also, probably, sexual violence, because it’s Greek Mythology, and… What do they call it in movies? *Language, Violence,* and *Thematic Elements.* I don’t know what that is, *Thematic Elements*.
 But I’m sure we have it.
 We should add that to the program.
 Are you taking notes?

 ### [Dialogue - Warning, The Content is Scripted]